 Professional Growth and Development for Non-Administrative Staff

 Additional training and study are prerequisites for continued growth and effectiveness of staff members.
 It is also necessary for staff members with increased responsibilities and new demands.
 All staff are encouraged to gain additional job-related skills through special study or in-service training.
-The district may participate in the state In-Service Training Act of 1977.
-The district shall develop and adopt a professional growth program.
-Each holder of a professional education certificate, except those exempted by the State Board of Education regulation, shall complete 150 hours of continuing education study every five years, in order to maintain his or her certificate.

 Professional Growth and Development for Administrators

 The board recognizes that training and study for administrators contribute to their skill development necessary to better serve the needs of the school district.
-Each year the superintendent shall develop an administrative inservice program based upon the needs of the district, as well as the needs of individual administrators.
+Each year the superintendent shall develop an administrative in-service program based upon the needs of the district, as well as the needs of individual administrators.

-END OF POLICY

 Cross References:

-5005 Employment: Disclosures, Certification Requirements, Assurances and Approval
+5005 Employment and Volunteers: Disclosures, Certification Requirements, Assurances and Approval

-5240 Evaluation Staff
+5240 Evaluation of Staff

 Legal References: